Efficiently Trainable Text-to-Speech System Based on Deep Convolutional Networks with Guided Attention: Introduction

-The purpose of this paper is to show Deep Convolutional TTS (DCTTS), a novel, handy neural TTS, which is fully convolutional.
+The purpose of this paper is to show Deep Convolutional TTS (DCTTS), a novel fully convolutional neural TTS.
 The architecture is largely similar to Tacotron~\cite{Tacotron2017}, but is based on a fully convolutional sequence-to-sequence learning model similar to the literature \cite{cs2s}.
-We show this handy TTS actually works in a reasonable setting.
+We show that this fully convolutional TTS actually works in a reasonable setting.
 The contribution of this article is twofold: (1) Propose a fully CNN-based TTS system which can be trained much faster than an RNN-based state-of-the-art neural TTS system, while the sound quality is still acceptable.
-(2) An idea to rapidly train the attention, which we call `guided attention,' is also shown.
+(2) An idea to rapidly train the attention module, which we call `guided attention,' is also shown.